DSharpPlus/DSharpPlus/CONTRIBUTING.md

 We use [Microsoft C# Coding Conventions](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/inside-a-program/coding-conventions) throughout the repository, with several exceptions:

 * Preference of `this`.
-While this one is not required, it's ill-advised to remove the existing instances of thereof.
+While this one is not required, it's ill-advised to remove the existing instances thereof.
 * When working with async code, and your method consists of a single `await` statement not in any `if`, `while`, etc. blocks, pass the task through instead of awaiting it.
 For example: